marcospietto/Piettoetal_EEGApproaches_Data/README.md

 Data is organized in two folders, each containing files from biosemi and emotiv respectively.
 File names codes 'Participant numer'_'Emotiv or Biosemi'_'Open or closed eyes'.set, for instance S01_EMO_CLOSED.set

 Data files are in EEGLAB format (.set/.fdt).
 Each file contains 14 electrodes (the original from Emotiv and the corresponding ones from Biosemi) and comprises different experiment time.
 Data were downsampled to 128Hz and re-referenced offline to the average reference accross the 14 electrodes.
-For further details on data collection and preprocessing please refer to Pietto et al (PLoS ONE, 2018).
+For further details on data collection and preprocessing please refer to Pietto et al (PLOS ONE, 2018).

 # Figures